 Suppose you want to re-enable Highlight misspelled words and Autocorrect misspelled words features.
 In that case, you need to open the same settings in the Local Group Policy Editor, choose the Not Configured option, and click the OK button.

-Turn off Autocorrect and Highlight misspelled words using Registry
+Turn off Autocorrect and Highlight misspelled words using Registry in Windows 11/10

 To turn Autocorrect and Highlight misspelled words using Registry, follow these steps: